carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 These are all of the commands that you can send via twarc2.
 You can also view all the help for twarc 1.0!

-## Writing Python code in your Notebook
-So far we have sent BASH commands and typed Markdown in our Notebooks.
-But the main reason to use Jupyter Notebooks is to write code.
-Let's load the Python libraries we will be using today, and then load our Tax Day data into a Pandas dataframe:

-`import pandas`

-`import twarc_csv`

-Because these are python commands, no need to !bang!
-But you might need to `pip install twarc_csv`

-We will almost always convert our files to .csv format, so we may as well start doing that now.

-*** convert to csv and then dataframe goes here. *** This will be our introduction to writing Python in notebooks.
-Will reinforce running lines, clearing output.

 Twitter Timelines, and other files we harvest using twarc, need to be 'flattened' before we use it.
 This will ensure that each line of jsonl is one tweet: